nkasenides/nkasenides/README.md

 <h3>Recent work</h3>

+* Currently developing PwrGo, a AI-powered, context-aware task management application.

+* Developed the [Firestorm](https://pub.dev/packages/firestorm) Flutter package, an objected-oriented data access API and ODM tool for Firebase's Firestore and Realtime database.

-* I am currently working on the [PREPARED Mobile app](https://prepared-project.eu/app/), which provides a digital platform to complement the training in terms of research ethics and integrity decision-making during global crises, under the [PREPARED project](https://prepared-project.eu/app/).
+* Developed the [PREPARED Mobile app](https://prepared-project.eu/app/), which provides a digital platform to complement the training in terms of research ethics and integrity decision-making during global crises, under the [PREPARED project](https://prepared-project.eu/app/).

-* I am also working on the development of the [ePhyLi](https://www.ephyliproject.eu/) mobile app, which aims to provide a platform for training future PE teachers in Physical Literacy and education.
+* Developed the [ePhyLi](https://www.ephyliproject.eu/) mobile app, which aims to provide a platform for training future PE teachers in Physical Literacy and education.

 <br/>